Connect

 Hi Sunshine, we’re thrilled to have a chance to learn your story today.
 So, before we get into specifics, maybe you can briefly walk us through how you got to where you are today?

 RESILIENT ROOTS & LOSS: I was born in Sheridan, Montana, in 1976 to parents who embraced the Jesus movement as their first declaration of sovereignty.
 They were very different people with different values, but had resilience, creativity, and a love for life in common.
 As a small child, my first dream was to become a ballerina; dance has always felt like a natural outwardly expression of my inner joy and freedom.
 My second dream was to become a teacher.
 I’ve always found great fulfillment in helping others build confidence, simplifying information, and reflecting others’ strengths.
 I experienced my life’s first tragedy when my father, who I was very close to, died in a car accident on the weekend we were celebrating my 6th birthday.
 I couldn’t process the shock of him being gone forever, and the loss left me with a profound feeling of not belonging here on Earth, and wanting to go with him.
-His death both taught me to cherish life and those I loved, but also gave me profound death anxiety—something that persisted until age 46, when I began opening spiritually.
-Not surprisingly, my siblings and I forged deep bonds after our dad died, and would become each other’s identity for years to come.
-In the absence of my father and a sense of deep loneliness, I instinctually sought out wholesome human connection with safe adults, like caring teachers and attentive parents of friends.
+His death both taught me to cherish life and those I love, but also gave me profound death anxiety—something that persisted until age 47, when my father came to me in a few visions, and we had two heartwarming conversations.
+Not surprisingly, my siblings and I forged deep bonds after our dad died, and became each other’s identity for years.
+In the absence of my father and the related sense of deep loneliness, I instinctually sought out wholesome human connection with safe adults, like caring teachers and attentive parents of friends.
 As a sensitive child, I had a sharp intuition for safety, particularly attuned to anger and violence.
-Two very special people, my grandfather Frank, and Vickie, a motherly babysitter, were pivotal in my sense of feeling loved and seen.
-They encouraged my curiosity and inspired me to excel academically, fostering an identity of “bright achiever” in me, which would become a sanctuary.
+Two very special people, my grandfather Frank, and Vickie, a motherly babysitter, were pivotal in my sense of feeling loved and seen in early childhood.
+They encouraged my curiosity and inspired me to excel academically, fostering an identity of “bright achiever” in me, which would become my sanctuary.

-MY CHILDHOOD: NAVIGATING MIXED EMOTIONS Growing up, my home felt cold and dangerous, leaving me feeling ashamed about my family’s lack of normalcy, as compared to the warm, life-filled homes of my friends.
+MY CHILDHOOD & NAVIGATING MIXED EMOTIONS: Growing up, my home felt cold and dangerous, leaving me feeling ashamed about my family’s lack of normalcy, as compared to the warm, activity-filled homes of my friends.
 Expressing dreams of college, financial security, or traveling the world also felt risky, as many around me were grappling with unmet emotional needs and insecurity.
 To survive, I learned to “dim my light”; I thought that if I was less gifted, I could be accepted.
 We moved a lot, and in elementary school, my peers saw me as shy but intelligent, so I became a target for bullying.
 While I earned affection and recognition from teachers, this isolated me from children my age, deepening my sense of separateness.
-Poverty compounded this, as we often lacked money for food or new clothes, leaving even deeper scars of shame for being different.
-Being praised for my achievements while my siblings lacked the resources to thrive, I also struggled with a lot of survivor’s guilt, which also continued in to my 40s when I began healing.
+Poverty compounded this, as we often lacked money for food or new clothes, leaving deep scars of shame for being different than other kids.
+Being praised for my achievements while my siblings lacked the resources to thrive, I also struggled with a lot of survivor’s guilt, which continued in to my 40s when I began healing.
 To cope with all of this shame and loneliness, I focused on academics, believing a college scholarship could be the ticket out—to a life that would lead to loving relationships and safe environments where I could express myself and feel valued.
-Ultimately, it was these push-and-pull emotions and my deep need to feel connected and seen that fueled a quiet patience to change my life.
+Ultimately, it was these push-and-pull emotions and my deep need to feel connected and seen that fueled my quiet, growing patience to transform my life.
 Amidst heartbreak and determination, a small voice within urged, “Keep going…your dream of safety and love is possible.”
 And while my life would eventually take on the trajectory that I was willing to work for, and my siblings and mom followed their own unique paths, I carried them close in my heart as our choices led us to grow and evolve in very different ways.

-ANOTHER HARD RIGHT TURN A few semesters into taking college, life threw another curveball—I got into a minor car accident, but my truck was totaled.
-I had let my insurance lapse while juggling work and trying to pay for classes, and without insurance, I couldn’t afford the down payment for another vehicle.
+ANOTHER HARD RIGHT TURN: A few semesters into college, life threw another curveball—I got into a minor car accident, but my truck was totaled.
+I had let my insurance lapse while juggling work and trying to pay for college, and without insurance, I couldn’t afford the down payment for a replacement vehicle.
 It felt like everything I’d worked for in the past four years had been wiped out.
-Overwhelmed and uncertain, I relied on my hard-earned confidence to make strong decisions: I knew that the military would give me the Montgomery G.I.
-Bill, which I could use to pay for college once I’d served my four years, so I decided to join the military.
+Overwhelmed and uncertain, I relied on my hard-earned confidence in making strong decisions: I knew that the military would give me the Montgomery G.I.
+Bill, which I could use to pay for college once I served four years, so I decided to join the military.
 I knew that this was far outside of anything I’d ever known, but I believed so strongly in my ability to create a stable life and loving community, that I made the commitment.
 Feeling way behind in life, but undeterred, I held my head high and entered bootcamp for the U.S. Navy at age 22.
 And by sheer coincidence, when I walked up the brow of the USS George Washington, (CVN 73) in Virginia Beach, VA on October 1, 1988, I was the first enlisted female on that aircraft carrier in history, among a crew of 4,500 male sailors.

-MILITARY BELONGING AND TRAGEDY: The Navy provided me the straightforward rewards system I needed to excel, and for five years, I manned the flightdeck with the other “green shirts” to launch and recover aircraft off the catapults and supported sailors in their career.
+MILITARY BELONGING AND TRAGEDY: The Navy provided me the straightforward rewards system I needed to excel, and for five years, I worked with my division’s other “green shirts” on the rugged flight deck to launch and recover aircraft off of the catapults, while serving as Career Counselor in an administrative role.
 Despite the physically demanding 22-hour days at sea, I thrived in an environment where I didn’t have to dim my light, and I was respected and valued for my contributions.
 I cultivated a genuine rapport with my peers, helping me experience community for the first time as an adult.
-With much guidance and support from mentors and leaders who took me under their wings, within a few short years, I shot up in rank from E-3 to E-6, became Sailor of The Year on the entire East Coast, and was selected for the prestigious role of Naval Officer!
-However, unfortunately, there was a dark shadow side to my service years: I was sexually assaulted more than five times while on active duty by other service members.
-The betrayal of working alongside leaders and peers I should have been able to trust destroyed my sense of safety on the ship.
+With much guidance and support from mentors and leaders who took me under their wings, within a few years, I shot up in rank from E-3 to E-6, became Sailor of The Year on the entire East Coast, and was selected for the prestigious role of Naval Officer!
+However, unfortunately, there was a very difficult shadow side to my service years: I was sexually assaulted more than five times while on active duty by other service members.
+The betrayal of working alongside leaders and peers I should have been able to trust destroyed my sense of safety in my body.
 And unaware of the body’s protective automatic freeze response, I mistakenly blamed myself for not fighting back, causing more deep shame.
 In one of the worst incidences, tragically, I was punished for my own sexual assault.
 Yet, paradoxically, it was there, in the depths of being held responsible for this assault, that I discovered a quiet, unshakable strength.
-I learned to hold my head high despite the circumstances, and this choice to stand in my dignity expanded my resilience and deepened my compassion for others, no matter their behavior.
-But although the situation helped create a deep unwavering resilience, I carried the feeling of shame for those events for twenty-two years, until Spirit began showing me in my dreams last year how to begin to heal.
-I processed the heartbreak with my therapist and through writing, and the resulting healing sparked a fierce clarity in me!
+I learned to hold my head high despite all circumstances, and this choice to stand in my dignity expanded my resilience and deepened my compassion for others, no matter their behavior.
+But although the situation helped create a deep, unwavering resilience, I carried those feelings of shame for those assaults for twenty-two years, until Spirit began showing me in my dreams last year how to begin to heal.
+I processed the heartbreak with my therapist and through therapeutic writing, and the resulting healing sparked a fierce clarity in me!
 In releasing the pain that once silenced me, I discovered my powerful voice, eventually transforming my life.

-FOLLOWING MY HEART TO SCHOOL & BEYOND: During our second six-month deployment out to sea, I began to awaken to the reality of what we were doing on that flight deck…and then began to really be affected by the heartbreaking truth about the ethics of war.
+FOLLOWING MY HEART TO SCHOOL & BEYOND: During that aircraft carrier’s second six-month deployment out to sea, I began to awaken to the reality of what we were doing on that flight deck…and then began to be deeply affected by the heartbreaking truth about the ethics of war.
 I eventually decided that, despite the security it offered, I could not serve anymore.
-After a very successful nine and a half years of active duty service, with emotional support from my ex-husband and young stepdaughter, I walked away from military security—an uncommon decision half way to retirement.
-But I left with gratitude for everything it had given me: training, education, and leadership experience—and followed my heart straight into college where I would take courses while teaching statistics to undergraduates.
-And two and a half years later, at age 33, I graduated magna cum laude with a master’s degree in research psychology—fulfilling a lifelong dream.
+After a very successful nine and a half years of active duty service, with emotional support from my ex-husband and young stepdaughter, I walked away from military security—an unconventional choice when you’re halfway to retirement.
+But I left with gratitude for everything it had given me: training, education, and strong leadership experience—and followed my heart straight into college where I would take courses while teaching statistics to undergraduates.
+Finally, two and a half years later, at age 33, I graduated magna cum laude with a master’s degree in research psychology—fulfilling my lifelong dream of earning my education.
 Although it took me sixteen years to realize this goal…this achievement gave me a sense of belonging in academia, and helped me start to heal the deep shame and sadness of my family’s dysfunctional homelife.
-And I would use my degree to take me far in the civilian sector, where I spent the next decade leading high-performing teams in Fortune 250 companies, building innovative tools, and developing my own identity as a reliable leader, community builder, and trusted friend.
+I would then use my degree to take me far in the civilian sector, where I spent the next decade leading high-performing teams in Fortune 250 companies, building innovative tools, and developing my own identity as a reliable leader, clear communicator, community builder, and trusted friend.

 Can you talk to us a bit about the challenges and lessons you’ve learned along the way.
 Looking back would you say it’s been easy or smooth in retrospect?

-DARKNESS & MY EMOTIONAL CRACKING OPEN: After 16 years of marriage and an enriching corporate career, my life shifted dramatically once again.
-In 2018, I took my stepdaughter to Africa to see the great migration of animals from Tanzania to Kenya.
-One night, alone underneath the Serengeti sky, I had an ineffable experience that felt like I had become one with the stars.
-The quote from Carl Jung’s Liber Primus in The Red Book captures this perfectly.
+DARKNESS & MY EMOTIONAL CRACKING OPEN: After 16 years of marriage and an enriching corporate career, in 2018, my life shifted dramatically once again.
+That year, I took my stepdaughter to Africa to see the epic migration of animals from Tanzania to Kenya.
+One night, alone underneath the Serengeti sky, I had an ineffable experience that felt like I had momentarily merged with eternity, and was called home by my soul.
+The quote from Carl Jung’s Liber Primusin The Red Book captures this perfectly.
 Jung writes: “My soul, my soul, where are you?
 Do you hear me?
 I speak, I call you—are you there?
 I have returned, I am here again.
 I have shaken the dust of all the lands from my feet, and I have come to you.
 I am with you.”
-After that experience, my ex-husband and I amicably divorced, and I moved to Austin.
-But by 2018, at age 43, a lifetime of unhealed trauma from neglect and abuse in my formative years, poverty related stress and homelessness, and sexual assault began to catch up with me in a furious way—and finding myself in a toxic relationship and contending with pandemic isolation, didn’t help.
+After that experience, my ex-husband and I divorced amicably, and I moved to Austin.
+But by 2018, at age 43, a lifetime of unhealed trauma from neglect and abuse in my formative years, poverty related stress and homelessness, and sexual assault began to catch up with me in a furious way—and finding myself in an unhealthy relationship and contending with pandemic isolation, didn’t help.
 Then, in 2019, I was unexpectedly laid off.
 Viewing this as an opportunity, I made some bold decisions with real estate and, after winning a claim with the U.S. Veteran Affairs Department for compensation for migraines caused by a service-related brain injury, I retired fully at age 45.
 I envisioned living a quiet life of community service, gardening, and dance.
-It never occurred to me that my life was about to make yet another “hard right turn”.
-In 2022, I cautiously turned to psychedelics as an attempt to feel safe in my body from the intense waves of panic attacks, anxiety, and depression that had begun overwhelming me like a series of tidal waves.
-But one night, a massive wave of shame and indescribable pain burst out of nowhere and flooded my body, swallowing me whole.
-I nearly ended my life in a panicked attempt to escape it.
+It never occurred to me that my life was about to take another “hard right turn”.
+In 2022, I cautiously turned to psychedelics in an attempt to feel safe in my body from the intense waves of panic attacks, anxiety, and depression that had begun overwhelming me like a series of tidal waves.
+One night, a massive wave of shame and indescribable pain burst from floodgates that had been sealed my entire life…and flooded my body, swallowing me whole.
+I nearly ended my life in a panicked attempt to escape the intense pain.
 With the help of caring friends, family, and the amazing therapist I’d began seeing, I survived that evening and the weeks following.
 That complex PTSD experience shook me to my core, though, and rattled my self-confidence that I could survive the next one.
 Soon after, I put a suicide prevention plan together and ended the unsupportive relationship I was in.
 At the time, I realized that I was being given an opportunity to do something I’d never done before: ASK FOR HELP.
-And with the loving support and attunement of my sister-in-law, two best friends, and therapist, I bravely took off my oldest mask of “I’m okay”, and accepted their support.
-I was “officially on my healing journey”…which for me, means making a review of my life and processing all of the unprocessed emotions.
+And with the loving support and attunement of my sister-in-law, two best friends, and therapist, I bravely took off my oldest mask of “I’m okay”, accepting their caring support.
+I had “officially begun my healing journey”…which for me, means making a review of one’s life and processing the unfelt emotions.
 This surrendering to a clearer, softer version of myself surprised even me, and I liked the way that the softness felt true and authentic, healing more of my shame.
-It was this super power, of being able to ask for help, that I was going to need to get through what was about to happen in the next chapter of my life.
-Looking back, as much raw fear and pain as I’d experienced between 2018 and 2022, I believe that life was shedding me of my “citizen responsibilities” of wife, caretaker, and wage earner—so that I would be able to place all of my focus on what was about to happen next—a powerful and forceful spiritual awakening and the start of three years of deep, deep healing.
+It was this superpower, of being able to ask for help and receive support from others, that I was going to need to be fully present with what was about to happen in the next season of my life.
+Looking back, as much raw fear and pain as I’d experienced between 2018 and 2022, I believe that life was shedding me of parts of my false selves—but also, my “citizen responsibilities” of wife, caretaker, and wage earner—so that I would be able to put all of my focus on what was about to happen next—a powerful and forceful spiritual awakening like nothing I’d ever heard of.

 Thanks for sharing that.
 So, maybe next you can tell us a bit more about your work?

-• First and foremost, begin to awaken the individual’s mind out of the dualistic “dream state”, and into a “waking state”, where one can connect with consciousness, a realization that implies the unity of all things;
+• First and foremost, begin to awaken the individual’s mind out of the dualistic “dream state”, and into a “waking state”, where one can become one with universal consciousness, a realization that implies unity with all things;

 • Secondly, to strip away, burn off, or loosen parts of the individual’s egoic structure that they’ve built up as armor and stored in their subconscious throughout their life to protect them.
 This is done through a series of tests (or “pruebas”) that bring awareness to these unconscious stories, beliefs, and identities—what Spirit calls “false narratives”.
-As these narratives begin to unravel, the huge amount of invested energy it requires to maintain them frees up, liberating the individual to begin to slowly feel safe in their body and in the present moment.
-And it is this presence of attention that is the entry point into the eternal, or in other words, “reality”.
-(It is important to understand hat not everyone who goes throughs shamanic illness will want to self-realize; this is again, a personal choice, and not the easiest path, but a powerful one.)
+As these narratives begin to unravel, the huge amount of invested energy it requires to maintain them frees up—liberating the individual to begin to slowly feel safe in their body and in the present moment.
+And it is this increased presence that is the entry point into the eternal, or in other words, “reality”.
+(It is important to understand that not everyone who goes throughs shamanic illness wants to self-transcend; this is again, a personal choice— and not the easiest path, but a powerful and worthy one.)

-• Thirdly, the purpose of shamanic illness is to help the individual develop morally and ethically—what I call “blind spots”, and what may be known as “shadow work” in Jungian psychology, and “impurities” in some Buddhist traditions.
+• Thirdly, the purpose of shamanic illness is to help the individual develop morally and ethically—what I call “blind spots”, and what may be known as “shadow work” in Jungian psychology, “impurities” in Buddhist traditions, and “neti neti” (or “not this, not this”) in Hindu philosophy.

 • Fourthly, because of the deep suffering that is inherent in shamanic illness, the individual eventually emerges as a more compassionate and sincere being.